Learn Tarot: Justice Meaning

-Learn the Major Arcana with That Oracle Guy Patrick.
-Together we’ll dive into the meanings, symbolism, and history behind each card — with affirmations, journaling prompts, and theme songs to help ground the lessons into your daily life.
-The Wisdom of the Major Arcana is yours to claim.
+Learn Tarot with That Oracle Guy Patrick.
+Together we'll dive into the meanings, symbolism, and history behind each card, with affirmations, journaling prompts, and theme songs to help ground the lessons into your daily life.
+The wisdom of tarot is yours to claim — and if you're ready to go deeper, Tarot Academy was built for you.

 #11 Justice, Rider-Waite-Smith Tarot Deck